cesarvr/blog/content/post/istio.md

 image: https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
 ---

 Let say we have a micro-service exposing some business API and we would like to get gather some data about its usage pattern, like how many time the endpoints are being called.
+One way to solve this require modifying the existing code base and then defining the wanted behaviour in the form of a class or a set of functions (if functional is your thing) and re-deploying our changes.

 <!--more-->

-One way to solve this require modifying the existing code base and then defining the wanted behaviour in the form of a class or a set of functions (if functional is your thing) and re-deploying our changes.
-After successfully deploying this solution the question now is: How we can reuse this functionality across all our micro-services ?, This can be a challenging task, even scenario where all those micro-services share the same programming language.
+After successfully deploying this solution the question now is: *How we can reuse this functionality across all our micro-services ?* One way is to create a re-usable module, but that will require we go through all the projects adding that specific module, which is hard work (testing, compatibility, etc.), let's see if we can find a more elegant way to do this.

 # Separating Of Concerns